 Not an idyllic childhood, just normal

 One of my Corgi cars was an Aston Martin.
 In the film of Goldfinger, which came out in 1964, Bond (Sean Connery) was given a highly-adapted DB5 by Q to drive.
 I said to Eric that we should write to Corgi and ask them to bring out a model of Bond’s car.
 Eric set about the drawings, which were ambitious and impractical, showing how all Q’s on-board weapons would work.
-I sent off a letter to the Corgi Club and got a nice reply (I have it somewhere!), praising the drawings, but also pointing out that their models were fixed for quite a while to come.
+Brimming with the confidence of youth (I was only 10!
+I), I sent off a letter to the Corgi Club and got a nice reply, praising the drawings, but also pointing out that their models were fixed for quite a while to come.

 But just a few months later Corgi issued their James Bond Aston Martin!
 I felt that our idea had been stolen, but now I realise that they must have been planning it for ages.
 The reality was a bit simpler than our idea: just the retractable machine guns, rear windscreen bulletproof shield and ejector seat (complete with baddie victim).